 10. The install will define a local web site in IIS.
 A suitable Website Port number will be generated.
 LANSA uses port numbers starting from 8081.

 Click Next to continue.

 11. The LANSA Communications Port number setting is displayed.
-This contains a default value of 4550, ensure that the value is the one determined in the package settings.
-4547 was the suggested value.
+This contains the value defined in the package settings.
+4546 was the suggested value.

 Click Next to continue.